Recap: Doctor Who S28 E9 "The Satan Pit"

 - Air-Vent Passageway: When Rose hears about the maintenance shafts, she's the first to point this out, getting an "I appreciate the reference" from Mr. Jefferson.
 Unfortunately, they were designed for maintenance robots instead of people, so captain Zach has to remotely fill them with air section-by-section.

-- All of Them: The Beast's reply when the Doctor asks which specific religion's devil it's supposed to be.
+- The Beast's reply when the Doctor asks which specific religion's devil it's supposed to be.

 - Arc Words: Zach mentions that his team represents the Torchwood archive.